aqandrew/dawneraq.github.io/_posts/2017-5-19-capitaloto.com.md

 >
 >With websites it's more like, "Well I didn't build this, but I fixed a lot of bugs in it."

-## I got to break the mold last semester and rebuild an entire website for a client.
+## I got to break the mold and rebuild an entire website for a client.

 In January, I received a certain job alert from the wonderful CS Department Secretary Chris Coonrad: A local ear, nose, and throat practice was looking for (and willing to pay) "an undergraduate student, versed in website design, to help us update our current webpage".